Jody Davis (baseball): Career statistics

 In a ten-year Major League Baseball career, Davis played in 1,082 games, accumulating 877 hits in 3,585 at bats for a .245 career batting average along with 127 home runs and 490 runs batted in.
 He ended his career with a .987 fielding percentage as a catcher.
 On 15 April 1987, Davis hit the 4,000th home run in the history of Wrigley Field.

-Jody holds the all-time MLB record for number of baserunners caught stealing at 89, set in 1986.
+He holds the all-time MLB record for number of baserunners caught stealing at 89, set in 1986.
+In 2026, he is set to be inducted into the Cubs Hall of Fame.

 Managing career

 Davis managed the Calgary Outlaws of the Canadian Baseball League to a 24–13 record during the league's only season (2003).
 Since the league suspended operations at its All-Star break, the Outlaws were awarded the Jenkins Cup.
 Following his time in Canada, Davis was a minor league manager and roving catching instructor in the Chicago Cubs system, serving as manager of the Peoria Chiefs in 2006, Daytona Cubs of the Florida State League in and when his team won the Florida State League championship.
 He also managed the Boise Hawks in the Cubs system in 2010.

 During the following off-season, he managed in the Venezuelan Winter League where he was named Manager of the Year.

 In 2017 and 2018 he managed the Pensacola Blue Wahoos (AA) and in 2019 he managed the Louisville Bats (AAA), both in the Cincinnati Reds organization.

 He was the hitting instructor in the San Diego Padres organization in 2015 and 2016.